mkm17/powerautomate-actions-extension/README.md

 Currently, the tool is not available from Chrome Store.
 So, you need to install it manually.
 To do so please unpack *[ApplicationBuild](https://github.com/mkm17/powerautomate-actions-extension/blob/main/ApplicationBuild.zip)* zip file and follow the steps described [here](https://support.google.com/chrome/a/answer/2714278?hl=en) to install the package locally.

-In the future, I will update this article with the link to Chrome Store.
+In the future, I will update this page with the link to Chrome Store.